- Search The Registry

 Moses Fleetwood Walker

-*Moses Fleetwood Walker was born on this date in 1856.
-He was a Black professional baseball player.
+*Moses Walker was born on this date in 1856.
+He was a Black professional baseball player and businessman.
 Moses Fleetwood Walker was born in Mount Pleasant, Ohio.
 Walker’s parents were Moses W. Walker and Caroline O' Harra.

-When Walker was three years old, the family moved 20 miles northeast to Steubenville, where his father became one of the first Black physicians of Ohio and later a minister of the Methodist Episcopal Church.
+When Walker was three years old, the family moved 20 miles northeast to Steubenville, where his father became one of the first black physicians of Ohio and later a minister of the Methodist Episcopal Church.
 Walker and his younger brother Weldy attended Steubenville High School in the early 1870s, just as the community passed legislation for racial integration.
-Walker enrolled at Oberlin College in 1878, where he majored in philosophy and the arts.
+Walker enrolled at Oberlin College in 1878, majoring in philosophy and the arts.

 At Oberlin, Walker proved himself to be an excellent student, especially in mechanics and rhetoric, but by his sophomore year, he became the prep team's catcher and leadoff hitter.
 Walker gained attention for his ball handling and ability to hit long home runs.
 In 1881, Oberlin lifted their ban on off-campus competition.